 Secondly, and very realistically, it takes two hands to clap.
 Do remember that the degree of your success, too, depends upon your own effort and drive to excel.

 More can be done to better Private Education, of course (in the areas of fees and administrative issues, for example, where the CPE receives more negative feedback in) and we hope to see improvements in upcoming years.
 There is also a strong stigma, reinforced by the media, which needs to be overcome.

 In the meantime, PEIs are definitely making efforts towards providing students value-added education.
 The East Asia Institute of Management (EASB), for example, has entered a partnership with the Tourism Management Institute of Singapore (TMIS).
-The training arm of NATAS, EASB will, as a major shareholder, work with TMIS to make TMIS’s courses even more industry relevant through the introduction of “new blended learning pedagogy”, amongst other initiatives.
+The training arm of NATAS, EASB will, as a major shareholder, work with TMIS to make TMIS’s courses even more industry-relevant through the introduction of “new blended learning pedagogy”, amongst other initiatives.

-Digital Senior hopes that our analysis has helped clarified any concerns and queries you might have about Private Education.
+Digital Senior hopes that our analysis has helped clarify any concerns and queries you might have about Private Education.
 If you’re unsure about how to choose a PEI to study under, do check out our private university selection guide and other articles for advice – and leave us an email or comment should you have any queries!

 [i]Quoted from p155 of “Private Education in Singapore: Contemporary Issues and Challenges”, written by Sam Choon-Yin

 Review your course Have something to say about your course?
 Help other people with your review and get rewarded at the same time.
 Find out more about submitting a review to Digital Senior.